A complete insurance guide for schools in Oklahoma, Kansas, Missouri, and Arkansas

-Arkansas also provides support directly to schools to help pay for the cost of insurance; however, private and charter schools may not be eligible.
+Arkansas also directly supports schools to help pay for insurance; however, private and charter schools may not be eligible.
 Please see the website for school flood insurance in Arkansas or contact the Loomis Insurance Agency for specific details about your school.

 Oklahoma Food Insurance Needs for Schools

-Purchasing flood insurance is a requirement of the Oklahoma Charter School Annual Review Framework, so schools in this state will need to have some form of insurance in regards to flooding.
+Purchasing flood insurance is a requirement of the Oklahoma Charter School Annual Review Framework, so schools in this state must insure against flooding.
 You can read the full law on the Oklahoma framework here.

-As with other states, you can find very detailed maps that show your school's current flood risk using FEMA's flood plane portal.
-Simply enter your address and the website will show you the current risk for flooding for your school.
+As with other states, you can find detailed maps that show your school's current flood risk using FEMA's flood plane portal.
+Enter your address, and the website will show your school's current risk for flooding.

-The National Flood Program is a voluntary program that provides support to participating communities.
+The National Flood Program is a voluntary program that supports participating communities.
 Click here to see if your community participates in this federal program.

 Getting Help with Flood Insurance for Schools

-As you can see, flood-related catastrophes are major concerns in our country with billions of dollars spent on costly cleanup and repairs after a major flood event.
-Please take a moment to consider your school’s preparation plan and to implement any necessary changes for safety.
-We hope that as you make this assessment you will reach out and visit with an agent about what flood insurance protection can mean for you.
+As you can see, flood-related catastrophes are major concerns in our country, with billions of dollars spent on costly cleanup and repairs after a major flood event.
+Please take a moment to consider your school’s preparation plan and implement any necessary changes for safety.
+We hope that as you make this assessment, you will reach out and visit with an agent about what flood insurance protection can mean for you.
 Our agency staff is waiting to be of service.